ffplayout/ffplayout/docs/stream_copy.md

 - All files must use the same codecs and settings.
 - The video and audio lines of a file must be the same length.
 - The codecs and A/V settings must be supported by mpegts and the output destination.
-- If the output mode is HLS, the time delta will increase over time, so the error threshold should be high enough to catch this.

 **This mode is experimental and will not have the same stability as the stream mode.**